openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 same [CSI driver operator library in library-go](https://github.com/openshift/library-go/tree/master/pkg/operator/csi), so their code is quite small and mostly just configure the shared library.

-* When a CVE is found in the shared library, it needs to be fixed in all 15 repositories.
+* When a feature or bugfix added to the shared library, it needs to be re-vendored in all 15 repositories.
 Similarly, Kubernetes go packages (like k8s.io/client-go) needs to be bumped in each of them.
 This is a lot of work, and it's easy to miss one of the repositories.
+For example, backporting a bugfix leads to a lot of PRs: (1 library-go + 15 repos that vendor it) * X supported releases

 * Recently we have started adding HyperShift support to these operators (AWS EBS first).
-This means that we need to add a new functionality to all these operators and it's easier to do it in a single repository.
+This means that we need to add a new functionality to all these operators, and it's easier to do it in a single repository.

 ### User Stories

 * As an OpenShift engineer, I want to fix a CVE in a vendored package in all CSI driver operators at once, so that I